 To make an informed decision about whether an individual wants to participate, the human participants must be informed about what they will be asked to do and if there are any risks or benefits involved.
-For example, if the participant will be asked to complete an interview or a survey, the nature of the survey should be described (e.g., questions about emotional functioning, students experiences around divorce, grades and SAT scores).
-In most cases, the informed consent process also includes a description of the purpose of the study.
-However, in rare circumstances detailed information about the purpose of the study will not be included if purpose of study requires innocuous deception that poses minimal risk to the human participant.
-A school's IRB may allow innocuous deception studies such as a study designed to determine if colored paper affects the time it takes a student to complete a given written task.
+For example, if the participant will be asked to complete an interview or a survey, the nature of the survey should be described (e.g., questions about emotional functioning, students' experiences around divorce, grades and SAT scores).
+The informed consent process should include a description of the purpose of the study.
 The IRB may require a QS to help develop appropriate informed consent procedures which respect the rights of human participants but do not threaten the validity of the study.

 Participants 18 years and older must be provided with all of the information mentioned above and give their Informed Consent before participating in a research study.
-In most cases, if participants are under the age of 18, a parent or legal guardian must be presented with all of the information described above before giving Parental Permission for their minor child to participate.
+If participants are under the age of 18, a parent or legal guardian must be presented with all of the information described above before giving Parental Permission for their minor child to participate.
 Minor Assent refers to procedures giving developmentally appropriate information to children and to adolescents about the study and giving them a choice as to whether or not they will participate.
 High school students should be supplied with ALL of the information mentioned above and give their verbal and/or written assent to participate.